 A sprinter sit-up is like doing a sit-up but in a sprinter running motion.
 Firstly, lie down on your back with straight legs and arms down by your side.
 The upper half of your body does a normal sit-up, however, as you do this, bring one knee up towards your chest whilst extending the arm on the same side behind you.
 The arm on the other side comes forward and is bent at a 90-degree angle.
 After you reach the top of the sit up, lie back down and repeat on the other side.
 Perform 10-15 of these in sets of three, with a short break in between each set.

 Lie on your back with your legs straight and hands down by your side.
 Keeping your legs straight and feet together, lift your legs off the ground to about 45-degrees.
 Hold that position for about 20 to 60 seconds, and then lower your legs back down.
 Take a short break and then try to perform that at least three times.
 If your child has excelled in these exercises, to make it harder, you can combine the three exercises and do one set of each straight after one another.
 Take a minute break at the end of that and repeat.
 Also, make sure you warm up properly prior to starting these exercises.

 If your child is an advanced netballer, they will know that, if their opponent has the ball, they must defend at a distance of at least one metre.
 The closer you are in defending your opposition, the more impact you can have on their pass or shot of the ball.
-Therefore, keeping in mind the one metre rule, it’s important that your child can get as close as they can to their opponent once they have gained possession of the ball.
+Therefore, keeping in mind the one-metre rule, it’s important that your child can get as close as they can to their opponent once they have gained possession of the ball.
 To see a summary of the rules of netball, click here.
 It can be hard for your child to accurately remember how far that one-metre distance is, but constantly undertaking this drill can develop an accurate memory of this:

 Mark with chalk or place a cone on the ground one metre away from a wall.
-Now, set up four or five cones that you child can pivot around, like they would move on a netball court.
+Now, set up four or five cones that you child can pivot around as they would move on a netball court.
 Once making their way around these cones, sprint to the final cone that is one metre from the wall and get them to act like they are defending their opposition by sticking their arms straight up.
-Doing this drill and getting to that last spot to defend the wall will greatly enable your child to accurately learn how far that one metre distance actually is.
+Doing this drill and getting to that last spot to defend the wall will greatly enable your child to accurately learn how far that one-metre distance actually is.
 You can repeat this drill by mixing up the direction your child runs around each cone.
 A diagram of the drill can be seen below.
 Consistently putting these advanced netball drills and exercises into practice will see your child elevate their netball game.
 If your child wants to get more practice and learn more advanced netball drills, sign them up for one of our 3-day netball camps.
 Our camps offer structured programs that are tailored for your child according to their ability, so that they are doing drills and exercises that are equipped for their skillset.